 How it works

-1. A new worksheet and audio file is sent to you every week
+1. A new worksheet and audio file are sent to you every week

 2. Send back your completed worksheet to Yuki

-4. Attend online class and practice what you've learnt
+4. Attend online classes and practice what you've learnt

 MORE PRACTICE = FLUENCY